WikiUwU/Animated-Responsive-Navbar/README.md

 # Animated-Responsive-Navbar

-Just a little navbar from a Fireship🔥 video.
+Just a little navbar from a Fireship.io🔥 video.